mozilla/inv-tool/README.txt

         # Changing the description of an A record

-        ~/ » invdns A update --pk 13033 --description "This record is fubar"
+        ~/ » invtool A update --pk 13033 --description "This record is fubar"
         http_status: 202 (Accepted)
         ...
         ...